kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 #### Pods on different nodes using a virtual overlay network

+This example uses a virtual overlay network to support inter-pod networking.

-{{< figure src="/docs/images/k8net-PodDiffHost-overlay.drawio.svg" alt="k8s pods virtual overlay" class="diagram-large" caption="Figure 4.
-Pod 1 - Pod4 networking on different hosts using virtual overlay network tunnel encapsulation" >}}
+{{< figure src="/docs/images/k8net-net-overlay.drawio.svg" alt="k8s pods virtual overlay" class="diagram-large" caption="Figure 4.
+Example of Pod 1 - Pod 4 networking on different nodes using a virtual overlay network" >}}

+The component of note in this example is a network plugin that supports tunnel setup and encap/decap.

 #### Pods on different nodes using a physical underlay network

+This example uses the physical underlay network to support inter-pod networking.

 {{< figure src="/docs/images/k8net-PodDiffHost-physical-underlay.drawio.svg" alt="k8s pods physical underay" class="diagram-large" caption="Figure 5.
-Pod 1 - Pod4 networking on different hosts using a physical underlay network" >}}
+Example of Pod 1 - Pod2 networking on different nodes using a physical underlay network" >}}

 ## Design principles for Kubernetes networking